 And some of the pushback is happening from the mayor of New York.

-And as someone who's Jewish and went to Berkeley, I can definitely see that this is not going going to go away everywhere all at once.
+And as someone who's Jewish and went to Berkeley, I can definitely see that this is not going to go away everywhere all at once.

 Did you ever run into anti-Semitism when you were on campus?

-Oh yeah I mean any time the radical left wants to pin blame on whites or the privileged or Israel they're gonna do that they're gonna make sweeping generalizations about you.
+I mean, anytime the radical left wants to pin blame on whites or the privileged or Israel, they're going to do that.

 So it's less about, you know, being violently attacked, although some Jews right now are being violently attacked.

-And so there is this undercurrent, uh, of course, it's both anti-Israel and anti-Jewish.
+Of course, it's both anti-Israel and anti-Jewish.

-Uh and it goes across the entire country.
+And it goes across the entire country.

-I mean, imagine if these protests were uh MAGA encampments or Riley Gaines encampments, you know, those we they'd be gone within hours.
+I mean, imagine if these protests were MAGA encampments or Riley Gantz encampments.

-But here if it's anti-Jew or anti-Israel, they can live.
+But here, if it's anti-Jew or anti-Israel, they can live.

 They can live for days and even weeks.

-So I, you know, the I is supposed to stand for inclusion.
+So, you know, the I is supposed to stand for inclusion.

-I mean, why is it ultimately you think younger people are becoming actually less tolerant when they uh espouse that they are the more tolerant sort?
+I mean, why is it ultimately you think younger people are becoming actually less tolerant when they espouse that they are the more tolerant sort?

-Uh and so eventually the positive reinforcement system creates a culture.
+And so eventually the positive reinforcement system creates a culture.

-Uh that that is special.
+That is special.

-Uh some kind of unholy alliance, but that is special.
+Some kind of unholy alliance, but that is special.

 How much from an administrative standpoint, this is something I've been trying to get my brain around.